sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

 To use Grafana annotations, make sure you setup a *resultBaseURL* and add the host and port to Grafana: <code>--grafana.host</code> and <code>--grafana.port</code>.

+Then setup your Grafana API token, follow the instructions at [http://docs.grafana.org/http_api/auth/#authentication-api](http://docs.grafana.org/http_api/auth/#authentication-api) and use the **bearer** code you get with <code>--grafana.auth</code>.
+Then your annotations will be sent to Grafana instead of Graphite.

 ## Warning: Crawling and Graphite
 If you crawl a site that is not static, you will pick up new pages each run or each day, which will make the Graphite database grow daily.
 When you add metrics to Graphite, it prepares space for those metrics ahead of time, depending on your storage configuration (in Graphite).
 If you configured Graphite to store individual metrics every 15 minutes for 60 days, Graphite will allocate storage for that URL: 4 (per hour) * 24 (hours per day) * 60 (days), even though you might only test that URL once.